jpprtd/GoDigitExample/README.md

  2020-07-15

 For example please visit -> http://rtd.monster/godigit
+*This project is not responsive.,
+*If you open this site on mobile,
+*You can change site mode to desktop version for see original version.
     How to use this.
     [URL]/apis.php?action=[0]
     [0] = insert, update and delete.
 Choose this one.